cockroachdb/docs/v22.1/cost-based-optimizer.md

 ### Reduce planning time for plans with many joins

 The cost-based optimizer explores multiple join orderings to find the lowest-cost plan.
 If there are many joins or join subtrees in the query, this can increase the number of execution plans the optimizer explores, and therefore the exploration and planning time.
-If the plan phase of a query takes a long time (on the order of multiple seconds or minutes) to plan, or the query plan involves many joins, consider the following alternatives to reduce the planning time:
+If the planning phase of a query takes a long time (on the order of multiple seconds or minutes) to plan, or the query plan involves many joins, consider the following alternatives to reduce the planning time:

 - To limit the size of the subtree that can be reordered, set the `reorder_joins_limit` session variable to a lower value, for example: